 Electoral Area E is located south of Prince George and contains the rural communities of Woodpecker and Hixon.
 The area has 479 rural residents and is represented by Director Art Kaehn.

 Electoral Area A includes the rural communities of Salmon River, Ness Lake, Nukko Lake, Reid Lake, North Kelly Hobby Ranches and the Chief Lake/Pilot Mountain area.
 There are 3,362 residents who are represented by Director Warren Wilson.

 Electoral Area H includes the communities of Dome Creek, Dunster, Crescent Spur, McBride and Valemount.
-Area H has 1665 rural residents (not including the Villages of McBride and Valemount) represented by Director Ken Starchuck.
+It has 1,665 rural residents (not including the Villages of McBride and Valemount) represented by Director Dannielle Alan.

 Electoral Area C includes the rural communities of Mud River, Beaverly, Miworth and West Lake.
 There are 3,434 residents who are represented by Director Lara Beckett.

 The Village of Valemount has 1,020 residents and is represented on the Regional District Board by Mayor Owen Torgerson.

 Electoral Area F is located east of Prince George and occupies 12,679 square kilometres.
 It is home to 1207 residents and includes the communities of Shelley, Giscome, Willow River, Upper Fraser, Sinclair Mills, Longworth and Penny.
 Area F is represented by Director Kevin Dunphy.